COVID-19 pandemic in Curaçao

-The COVID-19 pandemic in Curaçao is part of the ongoing global viral pandemic of coronavirus disease 2019 (COVID-19), which was documented for the first time in Curaçao on 13 March 2020.
+The COVID-19 pandemic in Curaçao was a part of the ongoing global viral pandemic of coronavirus disease 2019 (COVID-19), which was documented for the first time in Curaçao on 13 March 2020.
 The case was a 68-year-old man who was on vacation from the Netherlands.
 By 9 July 2020, all cases resolved.
 On 15 July, a new case was discovered, and on 6 August all cases resolved again briefly until 10 August.

 Background

 On 12 January 2020, the World Health Organization (WHO) confirmed that a novel coronavirus was the cause of a respiratory illness in a cluster of people in Wuhan City, Hubei Province, China, which was reported to the WHO on 31 December 2019.

 The case fatality ratio for COVID-19 has been much lower than SARS of 2003, but the transmission has been significantly greater, with a significant total death toll.

 Timeline

 March

 On 13 March 2020, Prime Minister Eugene Rhuggenaath announced the first confirmed case of coronavirus in the country - a 68-year-old man who arrived from the Netherlands and had been vacationing in Curaçao.
 The second case was expected as it is the spouse of the first case.
 Since then everyone who has been in contact with the couple has been tested.
 Most of the cases came out negative but the results of two cases remain unsure and are under observation.

 Following the announcement, the country announced that all flights coming from Europe would be halted.

 On 18 March 2020, the first-diagnosed case in the country (68 year-old Dutch man) died at the Curaçao Medical Center.
 Two other cases were still being treated as of the 23rd.

 On 27 March 2020, it was announced that an employee of the laboratory of the Curaçao Medical Center had tested positive.
 He had not been in contact with patients.
 As a precaution nine of his direct colleagues had been quarantined.